-2.7.
-Sand and gravel sales increased year on year between 2007 and 2010.
-Between 2011 and 2014 sales decreased year on year before increasing significantly between 2014 and 2015 and falling again between 2015 and 2016 by 32%.
-It is likely that the decline in sales between 2011 and 2014 and between 2015 and 2016 is directly attributable to a deficit between rates of extraction and rates of replenishment through new permissions.
+2011 and 2014 and between 2015 and 2016 is directly attributable to a deficit between rates of extraction and rates of replenishment through new permissions.
 Between 2011 and 2014 two active quarries of medium scale (land at Caldecote Farm and Manor Farm) came to their end of life.
 Between 2011 and 2012 the only other permitted site was land at Calverton, which was inactive for this period.
 The growth in sales in 2015 can be attributed to increased production levels at the land at Calverton site and commencement of extraction at the land east of Haversham Road quarry, which was granted permission in 2014.
-There were no sales from the land at Calverton Road site in 2016, resulting in an overall decline in sales for this year.
-Production at this site has slowed as it comes near to its end of life.
+There were no sales from the land at Calverton site in 2016, resulting in an overall decline in sales for this year.
+The growth in sales in 2017 can be attributed to sales resuming at Calverton and to higher production levels at the other two active sites.